 I am currently inspired by a large success at Monmouth University, my school.
-Due to ceaseless efforts I have successfully encouraged MU to redevelop their sustainability council, and form a 10 year plan, to make Monmouth a front-runner in environmental sustainability.
+Due to ceaseless efforts, Monmouth has agreed to redevelop their sustainability council.
+This will lock them into a 10 year plan of eco- revolutionizing this private university.

-The final step was an at length discussion with our Facilities Management Vice Provost.
-We looked at all of the energy plans, energy consumption, prices, square foot, and much more to determine ways we could use clean energy.
+The tipping point was after a discussion with the president and facilities management board member.
+We looked at all of the energy plans, energy consumption, costs, square foot, and ways we could implement clean energy.
 Over all the efforts Monmouth has taken and vows to take will propel their image as an institution for higher education, as well as save them money.

 yes save money…